7/7/2020 NOTICE TO OCTOBER 2020 REMOTE BAR EXAM APPLICANTS

 The District of Columbia Committee on Admissions is pleased to announce that we have entered a reciprocity agreement with Maryland and Massachusetts for the portability of scores from the October 2020 Remote Bar Exam.
 The Committee on Admissions will continue to seek reciprocity with other jurisdictions offering the October 2020 Remote Bar Exam.
 Applicants who do not wish to have their scores reported to other jurisdictions must opt out prior to taking the exam.
 More details will be posted on our website in the coming weeks.
 To be eligible to apply under the reciprocity agreement, applicants must attain a passing score as set by the jurisdiction to which they wish to apply as well as meet all other admission requirements for that jurisdiction.

 See DC link below for current information on the DC Bar exam.

 Bar admission is regulated by each state's board of bar examiners.
-Bar requirements are state-specific and vary from state to state, so it's important to contact the board of bar examiners in the jurisdiction for which you wish to practice law.
+Bar requirements are state-specific and vary from state to state, so it's important to check the requirements for the jurisdiction in which you plan to practice law.

 The National Conference of Bar Examiners (NCBE) produces five multistate bar examinations.
 Each state determines which of the tests it will use.
 States may also have a state-specific component.